Running a TEE Node

 Controller Account: This account is a wallet used to pay the transaction gas fees required to run the TEE node and that these tokens are not safe, please do not put too much token in this account.

-If you only run a TEE node with the Marker
+If you only run a TEE node with the marker

 role, then you only need prepare the Controller Account